Author, Andrew Gibson

 Comparison websites are everywhere these days.

-But when it comes to getting the best euro exchange rates, I think they are fundamentally flawed and should be regulated.
+But when it comes to getting the best euro exchange rates, I think they are fundamentally flawed.

 They claim to “compare the market”, but that is simply not the case.